Slingshot

 Schedule

-Pause all automatic proxy creation during these hours - On by default.
-Disabling means Slingshot will work around the clock if needed, and users may generated proxies on demand.
+Pause all automatic proxy creation during these hours - Off by default.
+When disabled, Slingshot will work around the clock if needed, and users may generate proxies on demand.
+Enable to define a pause schedule.

 Pause time - With pause enabled, specify the time that the proxy generation queue should stop processing new items.